A humble MOSS alternative that also catches

 DevOps teams add code similarity checks to pull request workflows.
 Automatically flag suspicious commits, detect accidental license violations, and ensure code originality before merging to main branches.

-MOSS alternative & code plagiarism API — FAQ
+MOSS alternative, AI & code plagiarism API FAQ

-Codequiry is the leading MOSS alternative for code plagiarism detection.
-Unlike MOSS, Codequiry provides JSON API responses, web-scale matching, anti-obfuscation detection via Zeus™ Hyper, and support for 65+ programming languages.
-It's designed for modern workflows with SDKs and webhooks.
+Codequiry is a modern, approachable MOSS alternative for code plagiarism detection.
+Where MOSS focuses on peer-to-peer comparison, Codequiry adds AI-generated code detection, web-scale matching, JSON API responses, anti-obfuscation via Zeus™ Hyper, and 65+ languages, with SDKs and webhooks for automation.
+Many teams use both.

 How does source code plagiarism detection work?